akashchgupta/freecodecamp-ebook/index.md

 </section>
 <hr>

-# 33. Applied Visual Design
+# 33. Create Texture by Adding a Subtle Pattern as a Background Image

 ## Description
 <section id='description'>